Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-I rotated The Mattress through real bedroom routines—reading on a laptop, falling asleep on my side then finishing on my back, and doing early-morning edge sitting while getting ready.
-Marcus focused on heat buildup, edge support, and whether the hips “hammocked.”
-Mia tracked shoulder/hip pressure during long side-sleep windows.
-Carlos tracked spinal alignment and how smoothly the surface transitioned from comfort into support.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+Marcus focused on heat buildup, edge stability, and whether the hips "hammocked."
+Mia tracked shoulder and hip pressure during longer side-sleep windows.
+Carlos watched spinal alignment and how smoothly the surface transitioned from comfort to support.
+We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability on a 5-point scale.

 The Mattress